 If you drag out, the movie height and width snap to double size.
 If you have a large enough monitor or small enough movie, you can continue to drag beyond double size, and the movie frame size triples, then quadruples, and so on.
 Alternatively, you can drag in, to make a movie three-quarters, then one-half, then one-fourth its original size.

-When you resize a movie using the size box, the original proportions of the movie are maintained.
+When you resize a movie window by dragging the lower-right corner, the original proportions of the movie are maintained.

 To resize the movie window without maintaining the original proportions, do one of the following: